allisonkwan/allisonkwan/README.md

 ## I'm a Student and Developer!
 - I'm currently leading software development for [Tree-Plenish][tpgithub], a 501(c)(3) [nonprofit][tpwebsite].
-- I'm also interning for [Analog Devices][adiwebsite] as a Data Visualization Intern.
+- I worked as a Data Visualization Intern for [Analog Devices][adiwebsite] in the Summer of 2021.
 - I'll be graduating with a B.S. in Computer Science from Georgia Tech in December 2023.

 ### Connect with Me: